How to Become a Freelance Web Developer?

 Working As A Team vs. A Team Of One

-work with other developers, designers, and managers.
+Full-time employees work with other developers, designers, and managers.
 They collaborate, communicate, and coordinate with them on various tasks and projects.
 They also have to follow a company's code standards and best practices.

 Freelancers work as a team of one.
 They have to handle all aspects of their work, from coding, designing, testing, debugging, deploying, and maintaining websites.
 Freelancers also have to choose their own code standards and best practices.